-- Rule 3.1 The taking, diverting, discharge and use of water, from the C Allocation Block in the Environmental Flow and Allocation Regime in Table 1, in for the Waiau River Catchment, is a discretionary activity provided it complies with the following standards and terms: - (a) the take occurs downstream of the Marble Point Flow Recorder; - (b) the discharge, or return, of water used for a\non-\consumptive use activity shall be upstream of the confluence of the Stanton River; - (c) the take complies with the minimum flow for the surface water body as set out in the Environmental Flow and Allocation Regime in Table 1; - (d) the maximum rate of take, in addition to all existing resource consented takes, including expired resource consents continuing to be operated under section 124 of the Resource Management Act, does not exceed both the relevant allocation block limit in the Environmental Flow and Allocation Regime in Table 1 for that surface water body, and the catchment-wide allocation limit.
-The maximum rate of take shall be calculated as the amount allocated and available to be used by all existing consented takes on any day and at any point in the river (and excludes 'double counting' of water allocated to two or more consents, where the shared water is not able to be used at the same time); - (e) fish are prevented from entering the water intake, as set out in Schedule WQN12 of the Natural Resources Regional Plan; - (f) a study has been undertaken (by suitably qualified experts) and included with the application showing how the proposed take will affect the ecological, natural character and recreational values present within the catchment to which the take occurs including outlining how those effects will be avoided, remedied or mitigated in order that the values outlined in Policy 3.5 a) i) are maintained; - (g) a study has been undertaken showing how the proposed take will affect the mauri of the Waiau River; and,
+- Rule 3.1The taking, diverting, discharge and use of water, from the C Allocation Block in the Environmental Flow and Allocation Regime in Table 1, in for the Waiau River Catchment, is a discretionarynon-complying activity provided it complies with the following standards and terms: - (a) the take occurs downstream of the Marble Point Flow Recorder; - (b) the discharge, or return, of water used for non consumptive use shall be upstream of the confluence of the Stanton River; - (c) the take complies with the minimum flow for the surface water body as set out in the Environmental Flow and Allocation Regime in Table 1; - (d) the maximum rate of take, in addition to all existing resource consented takes, including expired resource consents continuing to be operated under section 124 of the Resource Management Act, does not exceed both the relevant allocation block limit in the Environmental Flow and Allocation Regime in Table 1 for that surface water body, and the catchment-wide allocation limit.
+The maximum rate of take shall be calculated as the amount allocated and available to be used by all existing consented takes on any day and at any point in the river; - (e) fish are prevented from entering the water intake, as set out in Schedule WQN12 of the Natural Resources Regional Plan; a study has been undertaken and included with the application showing how the proposed take will affect the ecological and recreational values present within the catchment to which the take occurs; - (f) the activity in combination with all other activities shall not result in the concentrations in Policy 5.1(b) and (c) being breachednutrient limits in Schedule 1 being exceeded; - (g) Water quality in the Waiau is maintained; - (h) flows between 1.5, and 3 times the median flow that flush periphyton and turn over larger gravel boulders and reset the bed of the mainstem are retained; - (i) Maintenance of the natural braided character of the Hurunui and Waiau Rivers, including the river mouth and coastal dynamics; - (j) water temperature suitable for salmonid species is maintained; - (k) a diverse invertebrate community dominated by sensitive species is maintained; - (I) salmon and eel passage is maintained at all times; - (m) Jet boat passage is maintained at all times; - (n) existing recreational opportunities and experiences in the mainstem of the rivers, their mouths or tributaries is maintained.
+The activity results in no more than a 10% reduction in the time flows in the Hurunui River are between 25 to 40 m3/s, or the time flows in the Waiau River are between 50 to 75 m3/s.